Skip to main content

 • the application focusses on what to do, and declares its security requirements.

-• the configuration declares how the authentification and authorization constraints are checked and provides necessary hook functions.
+• the configuration declares how the authentification and authorization constraints are checked by providing settings and hook functions.

 • the framework implements and enforces the security on the application routes, with safe defaults so that security cannot be overlooked.